💾 File Permissions

 CHMOD commands

-Now that we have a better understanding of permissions and what all of these letters and numbers mean, let's take a look at how we can use the chmod
+Now that we have a better understanding of permissions and what all of these letters and numbers mean, let's take a look at how we can use the chmod command in our terminal to change permissions to anything we'd like!

 | Permission (symbolic nocation) | CHMOD command | Description |